Proof of funds

 - Federal Skilled Trades Program

-Who does not need proof of funds
+Who doesn't need proof of funds

-You don’t need to show that you have enough money to support yourself and your family if
+You don’t need to show that you have enough money to support yourself and your family if:

-- you’re applying under the Canadian Experience Class or
+- you’re applying under the Canadian Experience Class

 - you’re authorized to work in Canada and you have a valid job offer, even if you apply under the Federal Skilled Worker Program or the Federal Skilled Trades Program